-b.
+- b.
 A Step IV filing must be made within thirty (30) calendar days of the Step III decision.
-The decision by VLRB or the arbitrator shall be final and binding, except that in the case of VLRB, questions of law may be appealed to the Vermont c.
+The decision by VLRB or the arbitrator shall be final and binding, except that in the case of VLRB, questions of law may be appealed to the Vermont Supreme Court, and in the case of an arbitrator, appeals may be taken as authorized by Vermont's Arbitration Act, as the same may be amended from time to time. - c.
 If the parties agree to resolve the grievance through arbitration, the cost of the arbitrator shall be split equally by the parties, and each party shall be responsible for their own attorney's fees and costs.